 The compressed nature of the courses offered through Adult Degree Completion is consistent with standards of good practice for Adult Degree Completion programs.
 Each semester a combination of Bible courses and professional courses related to each major are offered.

-Three professional majors are available through the Adult Degree Completion Program at Grace University.
+Three professional Bachelor's Degree majors are available through the Adult Degree Completion Program at Grace University.
 They are:

-- Business Leadership
+- Business Administration

 - Ministry Studies

 - Psychology